nasuni-labs/nasuni-api-utilities/README.md

 **Compatibility**: Nasuni 7.10 or higher required\
 **Name**: GetToken.ps1

+## Request a Token - Prompt for Credentials
+Works the same way as the "Request a Token" script, but prompts the user for credentials using PowerShell's Get-Credential cmdlet rather than relying on hardcoded credentials in the script. \
+**Required Inputs**: NMC hostname, tokenFile\
+**Compatibility**: Nasuni 7.10 or higher required\
+**Name**: GetTokenCredPrompt.ps1

 ## Better Error Handling
 PowerShell's Invoke-RestMethod cmdlet only includes basic error handling by default, returning messages such as "400 Error Bad Request", while suppressing the full error message from the API endpoint.
 Fortunately, there is a way to get verbose error messages by using try/catch with Invoke-RestMethod and calling a function in case of error.
 PowerShell 6 and PowerShell core support a newer method for error handling while older versions of PowerShell require the use of GetResponseStream to capture errors.
 This script checks the PowerShell version to determine which method to use.